Nelson-Atkins Museum of Art – Kansas City

 Holl called such boxes lenses because the convex shape of their glass-clad southern facades was conceived to reflect and focus sunlight on the northern facade of the nearest box, thus maximizing and somewhat “amplifying” natural lighting in the exhibition galleries.

-The first box contains the museum’s lobby, a library, and a bookshop, and gives access to both the historical building and the new wing.
+The first box contains the museum’s lobby, a library, and a bookshop, and gives access to both the historic building and the new wing.

 Holl also designed a new entry plaza which features a square water mirror – which reflects the old building’s northern and the new expansion’s western facades – as well a monumental sculpture from the series Shuttlecocks by Claes Oldenburg & Coosje van Bruggen (three others are installed in the museum’s park) which has become a sort of unofficial symbol of the Nelson-Atkins.

 Another work, the sculpture One Sun / 34 Moons commissioned by the museum to American artist Walter De Maria, stands in the middle of the reflecting pool.
-An underground parking is located just beneath the entrance plaza.
+An underground car park is located just beneath the entrance plaza.

 The historical building (right) and the entrance pavilion of the Steven Holl expansion (left); photo: FHKE

-The Bloch Building extension, view from south; photo © Andy Ryan courtesy of Steven Holl Architects
+The Bloch Building extension, view from the south; photo © Andy Ryan courtesy of Steven Holl Architects

 Functional diagram of the Bloch Building expansion; image: Steven Holl Architects

-The Bloch Building seen from north-west. photo: Dean Hochman
+The Bloch Building from north-west. photo: Dean Hochman